oconnor0/BeaconRoad/Book/71-Powers.md

 * Dodge
     * Rarity: Common
-    * Prerequisites: Prowl or Traverse.
+    * Requires: Prowl or Traverse.
     * Cost: React, 1 Stress.
     * Trigger: You are Targeted by an Attack.
     * Effect: Maneuver up to half your Stride.
 * Sidestep
     * Rarity: Common
-    * Prerequisites: Prowl or Traverse.
+    * Requires: Prowl or Traverse.
     * Cost: React.
     * Trigger: You Hit with an Attack.
     * Effect: Maneuver up to 10'.
 * Shadowstep
     * Rarity: Rare
-    * Prerequisites: Prowl or Hunt.
+    * Requires: Prowl or Hunt.
     * Cost: Act, 2 Stress (range 2).
     * Effect: You teleport from a shadow you are in to a shadow within 100' and your line of sight.
 * Sprint
     * Rarity: Uncommon
-    * Prerequisites: Traverse, Hunt, or Utter.
+    * Requires: Traverse, Hunt, or Utter.
     * Cost: Act, 3 Stress (condition 3).
     * Target: Self.
     * Effect: You become *Quickened* (double your Stride) for 1 minute (10 rounds).